 As the dominant component of CRs at the sea level, cosmic-ray muons are intimately connected to ATNs~\cite{barr1988ratio, barr1989flux}.
 Cosmic ray muon experiments not only provide critical data to refine the CR modeling but also offer a unique opportunity to probe the ATN production mechanisms.
-In this Letter, we demonstrate the feasibility of measuring cosmic-ray muon polarization as a novel approach to advance ATN physics, as illustrated in~\cref{fig:CRmuSR_ART}.
-We propose to measure the cosmic ray muon spin polarization with a combination of muon momentum and the spatial distribution of Michel electrons.
-The customized detector enables precise muon polarization reconstructions.
-The modular architecture is ideal for large-scale deployment and future integration with neutrino experiments.
-Furthermore, this method provides an independent constraint on low-energy ATN production, offering a complementary approach to traditional accelerator-based measurements.
+In this article, we demonstrate the feasibility of a new experimental strategy to measure cosmic-ray muon polarization, aiming to provide complementary constraints on ATN production process, as illustrated in~\cref{fig:CRmuSR_ART}.
+To achieve this goal, we propose measuring cosmic ray muon spin polarization using both muon momentum and the spatial distribution of Michel electrons.
+We will present a dedicated detector system designed to reconstruct muon polarization, meeting physics requirements with a modular design that facilitates the deployment of large-scale arrays and future integration with neutrino experiments.
+Furthermore, the proposed method provides an independent constraint on low-energy ATN production, offering a complementary approach to traditional accelerator-based measurements.

-\textbf{ATN flux and cosmic-ray muon polarization.} The estimation of atmospheric neutrino flux plays a crucial role in the measurement of neutrino oscillation parameters.
+\textbf{ATN flux and cosmic-ray muon polarization.} In the measurement of neutrino oscillation parameters, a reliable estimation of the atmospheric neutrino flux is essential, as it sets the foundation for interpreting experimental observations.
 According to the study by Gaisser and Honda~\cite{gaisser2002flux}, the ATN flux can be represented as

 where $i$ is the neutrino flavor, $\phi_p$ represents the primary cosmic-ray flux, $R_p$ is the geomagnetic field selection effect, and $Y(A \to \nu_i)$ is the neutrino yield per primary particle.
 Note that the free and bound nucleons are treated separately due to their different rigidity.
-As the mixing parameters are derived by fitting ATN flux $\phi_{\nu_i}$ model to reconstructed experimental data, the uncertainty in $\phi_{\nu_i}$ will directly impact the precision measurement of the neutrino mixing parameters.
+As the mixing parameters are derived by fitting the ATN flux $\phi_{\nu_i}$ model to reconstructed experimental data, the uncertainty in $\phi_{\nu_i}$ will directly impact the precision measurement of the neutrino mixing parameters.